snac-cooperative/technical-docs/tat_requirements/introduction.md

 #### Introduction to Planned Functionality

-The current system works, but is somewhat skeletal.
-It requires careful attention from the developers to run the data processing pipelines.
-It lacks administrative controls and reporting.
-Existing software development process follows modern agile practices, but the some processes are weak or incomplete.
-The research tools are somewhat rudimentary.
-It needs infrastructure where domain experts can correct and update merged authority descriptions.

 The functional requirements below specify in detail all of the capabilities of the new [production?] system.
 A separate section about user interface (UI) specifies the visual/functional aspects of the UI